supertestnet/node_faker/README.md

 - in outputs, my format makes no attempt to replicate the descriptor, and for everything it says `"desc": "unknown",`
 - four of the output types supported by Core (i.e. pubkey, multisig, witness_unknown, and nonstandard) do not get their output type displayed properly in my format; instead I just say `"type": "unknown",` for those, and only support the seven most common ones, namely, pubkeyhash, scripthash, witness_v0_keyhash, witness_v0_scripthash, witness_v1_taproot, anchor, and nulldata
 - the "difficulty" number does not match the difficulty number provided by bitcoin core, and I don't know why

+For getblockchaininfo, these additional caveats apply: chainwork is always unknown, size_on_disk is always unknown, verificationprogress is always 1, initialblockdownload is always false, "pruned" is always false, "warnings" is always an empty array, and "chain" is always mainnet.
+Also, the "difficulty" number does not match the difficulty number provided by bitcoin core, and I don't know why.

 For getblockheader, these additional caveats apply: chainwork is always unknown, and the "difficulty" number does not match the difficulty number provided by bitcoin core, and I don't know why.